Saturday, April 27, 2019

 A few miles down the road the larger city of Greeneville complete with a Walmart and a recently opened Aldis had outgrown its Carnegie over forty years ago.
 The local newspaper had taken possession of it and used it for storage.
 One of the librarians at the new library had been a member of the Girl Scout troop that helped transport the books from the old library to the new, half a mile away.
 She was very happy to share her memories of that experience and her youth in the Carnegie.
 She felt lucky to have become a librarian in the town she grew up in.
 I often meet librarians who grew up in the town where they serve and have had a long-time intimate relationship with their library.
 There is no holding back their fond recollections.

 On my return circuit to Michael and Wendy’s I met up with Janina and Wendy at Davey Crockett’s birth place, a state park along the Nolichucky River.
 It’s campground was nearly half-filled with RVs.
 The cabin of his birth in 1786 had been replaced by a replica.
-The small visitor center had a map showing the several places Crockett had lived In Tennessee before his death in 1836 at the Alamo.
+The small visitor center had a map showing the several places Crockett had lived in Tennessee before his death in 1836 at the Alamo.
 He served in Congress after he had moved to the far west of the state.
-When he lost his seat in 1835 after voting against the Indian Relocation Act pushed through by Andrew Jackson, he ventured to Texas and joined up with those living in territory seeking independence from Mexico.
+When he lost his seat in 1835 after voting against the Indian Relocation Act pushed through by Andrew Jackson, he ventured to Texas and joined up with those living in the territory seeking independence from Mexico.
 He was a well-known, virtual folk hero even then, but his martyrdom at the Alamo truly elevated him to a larger than life figure.
 There have been more than twenty films about his life, including four silent films while he was still alive and another with John Wayne playing him.

 He is neck-to-neck with Daniel Boone as the most glorified frontiersman.
 Boone was a Kentuckian who died in 1820.
 Though they were both painted by the renowned portraitist Chester Harding, they never met.
 A plaque near his birthplace stated that Crockett was two or three inches taller than the 5’8” Boone, as if that settled the issue of who was pre-eminent.

 We could have spent days hanging out with Wendy and Michael and further exploring the region.
 We’d especially like to join them when they set up Michael’s portable cooker on the Appalachia Trail and offer barbecued chicken and more for all the hikers.
-It’d be fun too to spend a couple of Sundays dropping in on the multitude of small churches that abound in the area to hear their preachers and size up their congregations.
+It’d be fun, too, to spend a couple of Sundays dropping in on the multitude of small churches that abound in the area to hear their preachers and size up their congregations.
 Wendy caused a stir when she suggested to the church she chose to join that they put up a sign saying “Welcome to All” with a rainbow on it.

 We were afforded a glimpse into the local culture when we dined at a restaurant that had a Wednesday senior catfish special of $6.99.
 The place was packed.
 We were so absorbed in our meal we hardly had time to study the many wall hangings and our fellow diners, though Janina had the sense they were all staring at us.
 We biked the six miles to the restaurant and had nothing but pleasant reactions with what little traffic there was.
 Wendy is already making a name for herself, being the lone member of her church who bikes to the services.
 She and Michael will soon be integral members of their community.
 Janina and I will try to make an annual visit.